-This discussion does not address any aspect of non-income taxation or state, local or foreign taxation.
-No ruling has been or will be obtained from the Internal Revenue Service regarding the U.S. federal tax consequences relating to the purchase, ownership or disposition of the notes.
+Moreover, this discussion does not address any aspect of non-income taxation or state, local or foreign taxation.
+No ruling has been or will be obtained from the Internal Revenue Service regarding the U.S. federal tax consequences relating to the purchase, ownership or disposition of the notes or the ordinary shares into which the notes are convertible.
 As a result, no assurance can be given that the Internal Revenue Service will not assert, or that a court will not sustain, a position contrary to the conclusions set forth below.